 Note

-If you are running a Deep Learning workload such as CV or NLP, ensure your GPU compute is available in your deployment zone.
 The enable_monitoring flag in these files defaults to False.
-Enabling this flag will add additional elements to the deployment to support Azure Machine Learning monitoring based on https://github.com/microsoft/AzureML-Observability.
-This will include an ADX cluster and increase the deployment time and cost of the MLOps solution.
+Enabling this flag adds more elements to the deployment to support Azure Machine Learning monitoring based on https://github.com/microsoft/AzureML-Observability.
+This flag enables an ADX cluster and increases the deployment time and cost of the MLOps solution.

 Deploy Machine Learning infrastructure

-In your GitHub project repository (ex: taxi-fare-regression), select Actions
+In your GitHub project repository (for example,

 This training pipeline contains the following steps: